-Like EatWith, BonAppetour takes the concept of connecting travellers with local hosts for dining experiences.
+Like EatWith, BonAppetour takes the concept of connecting travelers with local hosts for dining experiences.
 Most of the events take place in the homes of locals who love cooking for visitors.
 The cultural experience of meeting people over food is worth more than the entrance fee.

 BonAppetour is currently only available as an iOS app.